lucid-kv/lucid/README.md

 Lucid wants to propose a web UI to manage data, issue tokens, organize nodes and configure instances.

-## Contribute on Lucid
-See CONTRIBUTING.md for best practices and instructions on setting up your development environment to work on Lucid.

 ## Lucid Credits

 Lucid is developed by [@clintnetwork](https://twitter.com/clint_network), [@Slals](https://github.com/Slals), [@CephalonRho](https://github.com/CephalonRho), [@rigwild](https://github.com/rigwild) and published under the [MIT License](LICENSE.md).